Students as Customers

 This is probably the oldest business perspective of a student.
 The educational organization’s job in this context is not to produce widgets, but to produce workers or citizens.
-Certainly, this was the thought of the industrial age which is when our current system of education was born.
-School was creating workers to fill the need for the large assembly lines of the manufacturing plants.
-School was built to introduce workers to time tables, obedience, and productivity.
+Certainly, this was the thought of the industrial age which is when our current system of education was developed.
+Schools were creating workers to fill the need for the large assembly lines of the manufacturing plants.
+Schools were designed to introduce workers to time tables, obedience, and productivity.
 As the nature of the American workforce has changed, the educational system has been slow to catch up.
 The industrial system still dominates the K-12 landscape.

 The focus of educational reform has generally been to change the product: instead of industrial workers the reform movement has sought to create college-ready students.
 Others have looked at creating responsible citizens.
 Either way, while the idea of what kind of product school systems are creating has changed, the focus on the student as a product is still largely intact.
 This idea is problematic because the student is not seen as an actor in the scenario, but a product of the system.
 It does not value the student in the process to create the outcome.